How might we use virtual reality to

 Photo credit [x]

 Students entered VR with an instructor, then were interviewed to examine attitudes and experiences.

 We conducted a usability study to get feedback on our system.

 Our results were surprising, as most users struggled to understand how to navigate through vSocial.
 This led to several system changes.

 Several key findings surfaced from the usability test.

-Big takeaway: VR safety is more complicated than it looks.
+Big takeaway: Communicating is more than just talking in VR.

 There are many channels of communication (texting, body language, etc), which can be matched in VR.
 Confusing controls make for miscommunication, so indicate system confines.